Dasharo/docs/docs/unified/novacustom/initial-deployment.md

     from within the operating system and external flashing of the whole flash chip using a programmer like the CH341a is required.

-    > Publicly released binaries do not contain ME binary.
+    > Publicly released binaries do not contain the ME binary.
 If you need an Intel ME
-    > update for your device, contact us via already established commercial support
+    > update for your device, contact us via an already established commercial support
     > channel.

     ### Preparation